Why Capital Gains Are Better Than Dividends (Sell Shares To Get Income)

 A company that can redeploy earnings is better than a dividend payer, all things equal, in my opinion.
 The reason is the lower marginal return on the dividend reinvestment, something I will write about in a later article.

 It’s worth mentioning that buybacks offer a lot of flexibility compared to a dividend.
-This is nicely summarized in the annual letters of Credit Acceptance (I recently made an analysis of this company):
+This is nicely summarized in the annual letters of Credit Acceptance (I recently made an analysis of Credit Acceptance):

 As long as the share price is at or below intrinsic value, we prefer share repurchases to dividends for several reasons.
 First, repurchasing shares below intrinsic value increases the value of the remaining shares.
 Second, distributing capital to shareholders through a share repurchase gives shareholders the option to defer taxes by electing not to sell any of their holdings.
 A dividend does not allow shareholders to defer taxes in this manner.
 Finally, repurchasing shares enables shareholders to increase their ownership, receive cash or do both based on their individual circumstances and view of the value of a Credit Acceptance share.
 (They do both if the proportion of shares they sell is smaller than the ownership stake they gain through the repurchase.)
 A dividend does not provide similar flexibility.

-Selling shares and receiving a dividend is the same:
+Capital gains vs. dividends: Selling shares and receiving a dividend is the same

-Warren Buffett wrote about this in the annual letter of 2012 on pages 18 to 21.
-Buffett had at the time sold off 4.25% of his ownership every year for the previous seven years (including the GFC in 2008/09) and still managed to increase his wealth.
+Warren Buffett wrote about capital gains vs. dividends in the annual letter of 2012 on pages 18 to 21.
+Buffett had at the time sold off 4.25% of his Berkshire holdings every year for the previous seven years (including the GFC in 2008/09) and still managed to increase his wealth.
 On page 20 in the shareholder letter Buffet concludes:

 For the last seven years, I have annually given away about 4.25% of my Berkshire shares.
 Through this process, my original position of 712,497,000 B-equivalent shares (split-adjusted) has decreased to 528,525,623 shares.
 Clearly my ownership percentage of the company has significantly decreased.
 Yet my investment in the business has actually increased…… In other words, I now have far more money working for me at Berkshire even though my ownership of the company has materially decreased…..Over time, I expect this accretion of value to continue – albeit in a decidedly irregular fashion.